timlindeberg/rapidjson-LLDB-Formatters/README.md

 # rapidjson-LLDB-Formatters
 Provides an LLDB data formatter for the [rapidjson](https://github.com/Tencent/rapidjson) library.
-The formatter works the following types:
+The formatter works for the following types:

 * `rapidjson::GenericDocument<>`
 * `rapidjson::GenericValue<>`